Crest Hill, Illinois

 Crest Hill is a city in Will County, Illinois, United States.
 The population was 20,459 at the 2020 census.

 History

-The neighborhood of Stern Park Gardens, later incorporated with Crest Hill, renamed itself Lidice in 1942 following the Lidice massacre.
-Former presidential candidate Wendell Willkie and Czechoslovak president-in-exile Edvard Beneš spoke at the dedication commemorating the tragedy.
+The neighborhood of Stern Park Gardens, later incorporated into Crest Hill, renamed itself Lidice in 1942, following the Lidice massacre.
+Former presidential candidate Wendell Willkie and Czechoslovak president-in-exile Edvard Beneš spoke at the dedication, commemorating the tragedy.

 Geography

 Crest Hill decided to incorporate itself to avoid being annexed by the City of Joliet and became officially incorporated as the City of Crest Hill January 22, 1960.

 According to the 2010 census, Crest Hill has a total area of 9.166 sqmi, of which 9.03 sqmi (or 98.52%) is land and 0.136 sqmi (or 1.48%) is water.